theme-next/theme-next.org/source/docs/index.md

 * Supports native dark mode
 * Support Pjax to deliver a fast browsing experience
 * Integrated KaTeX and MathJax mathematical formula rendering
-* Supports Gitalk, Valley and Disqus comment systems
+* Supports Gitalk, Valine and Disqus comment systems
 * Support a large number of third-party statistics and content sharing services
 * Easy to customize content or modify style